digitalmethodsinitiative/zoekplaatje/README.md

 Next, simply search for things as you normally would.
 While Zoekplaatje is enabled, results will be saved in the background.
 You can then download the results as a .csv file with the button in the interface when you are done and want to inspect the results.

-To upload to 4CAT, copy the URL of the website of the 4CAT instance to the "4CAT instance" field at the top of Zeeschuimer's interface.
-You can then use the "to 4CAT" button to create a new 4CAT dataset from the captured data.
-After uploading, Zeeschuimer will show you a link and the ten most recently uploaded datasets are shown at the bottom of the interface.

 ## Credits & license
 Zoekplaatje was developed by Stijn Peeters for the [Digital Methods Initiative](https://digitalmethods.net) and is